-NewSchool graduate programs in architecture are committed to exploring the dynamic and changing nature of architecture and what it means to be an architect in the world today.
-From the pluralistic, relativist perspective of intellectual discourse, to the expanding morphology of practice models, to the very means by which architectural design is produced, the discipline is in a state of unprecedented change.
-At the same time, there is widespread acknowledgement, across fields, of the value of design thinking and design education.
-NewSchool leverages that value in the development of creative thinkers who will serve society in a multitude of ways-many of which may be unrelated to architecture in a traditional sense.
+NewSchool professional graduate programs in architecture are committed to exploring the dynamic and changing nature of architecture and what it means to be an architect in the world today.
+From the pluralist, relativist perspective of intellectual discourse, to the expanding morphology of practice models, to the very means by which architectural design is produced in a global society, the discipline is in a state of unprecedented change.
+At the same time, there is widespread acknowledgement, across fields, of the value of Human-Centered design thinking and design education.
+NewSchool leverages that value in the development of creative thinkers and citizen architects who will serve society in a multitude of ways many of which may be unrelated to architectural production in a traditional sense.

-NewSchool offers an array of graduate programs tailored to specific interests and backgrounds.
-All of them have an emphasis on the set of core concepts that guide us: the iterative relationship of practice to scholarship, the idea that environmental awareness informs everything we do, and our presence in the urban environment as a fundamental component of our outreach activities and of our very identity.
+NewSchool offers an array of graduate programs tailored to specific needs, interests, and backgrounds of our students.
+All of them have an emphasis on the set of core concepts that guide us: the iterative relationship of practice to scholarship, the idea that environmental awareness informs everything we do, and our presence in the urban environment as a fundamental component of our outreach activities and our very identity.

-All graduate-degree tracks focus on the design studio as the integrative center of the curriculum.
-Lecture courses, seminars, special studios, and other classes complement the experience by providing the requisite skills and content necessary to succeed.
-Professional electives allow students to experience areas of learning beyond the architectural core, including NewSchool's other graduate program-construction management.
+All graduate-degree programs focus on the design studio as the integrative center of the curriculum.
+Lecture courses, seminars, special studios, and elective classes complement the experience by providing the student with the requisite skills and content necessary to succeed.
+Professional electives allow students to experience areas of learning beyond the architectural core. including coursework in NewSchool's other graduate program construction management.

-Outreach opportunities exist within NewSchool's long-running Design Clinic, where students interact with actual clients on real projects in the San Diego region and beyond.
+Outreach opportunities exist within NewSchool's long-running Design Clinic, where students interact with actual clients on real world projects in the San Diego region and beyond.
 Travel programs offer summer study and enrichment.
-The culmination of all degree options is the thesis or graduation project process, through which students in their final year of study explore self-generated topics often involving design projects.
+The culmination of all degree options is the thesis or graduation project process, through which students, in their final year of study, explore a three-guarter long, self-generated topic involving a specific design problem the student elects to investigate.

-FIRST PROFESSIONAL DEGREE OPTIONS - MASTER OF ARCHITECTURE
+FIRST PROFESSIONAL DEGREE OPTIONS - MASTER OF ARCHI-TECTURE

-Students seeking licensure or an intensive architectural educational experience may pursue one of two options leading to the first professional degree:
+Students seeking licensure or an intensive architectural educational experience may pursue one of two options leading to a first professional degree:

-- A 3-year (10-quarter) 4+3 curriculum designed for students holding an undergraduate degree outside of architecture - A 2-year (6-quarter) 4+2 track for those holding a 4-year undergraduate preprofessional degree in architecture or environmental design
+- A 3-year (10-guarter) 4+3 curriculum designed for students holding an undergraduate degree outside of architecture. - A 2-year (6-quarter) 4+2 curriculum designed for those holding a 4-year undergraduate preprofessional degree in architecture or environmental design.
+Other design degrees will be reviewed on a case-by-case basis by the Admissions Review Committee.

-The 4+3 program begins with a rigorous, 4-quarter, first-year sequence in foundational curriculum: design methodology and skills, architectural history, structures, and materials and methods.
+The 4+3 program begins with a rigorous 4-quarter, first-year sequence in foundational curriculum: design methodology and representation skills, architectural history, structures, and materials and methods.
 The focus of the second year is on systems, structure, and materiality.
-The third year is centered on the thesis or graduation project, with related research courses and selected upper-level lecture classes.
+The third year is centered on the thesis or graduation project, with related research courses and selected upperlevel lecture and professional elective classes.

 Students in the 4+2 program enter the second-year curriculum of the 4+3, having completed foundational course work as undergraduates.
-The program is structured similarly to the last 2 years of the 4+3.
+The program is structured similarly to the last two years of the 4+3 as outlined above.

-Qualified candidates may elect to apply to the Integrated Pathway to Architectural Licensure (IPAL) program, which integrates graduate study, Architectural Experience Program (AXP) hours, and architectural licensing exam requirements.
+Qualified candidates may elect to apply to the Integrated Pathway to Architectural Licensure (IPAL) track, which integrates graduate study, the Architectural Experience Program (AXP) hours, and attempting the NCARB Architectural Registration Exam (ARE).